ravitejaroyal/speculative_prefill/README.md

 Before running these scripts, be sure to setup some configurations:

 * Move all lm_eval configs in `eval/lm_eval_patch` to the corresponding place in your lm_eval library.
 These files contain special templates for Llama 3.1 and 3.2.
 * For [RULER](https://github.com/NVIDIA/RULER/tree/main) experiments, we recommend following `run_ruler.md` and launch a client using RULER's official script.
+For exact reproduction, please copy all files inside of `eval/ruler_patch` to `scripts` inside of RULER.
+More instructions are in `eval/run_ruler.md`.
 * All other experiments can be launched by running
 ```bash
 bash experiments/run_{task_of_interest}.sh